 The notice of the Planning Commission public hearing was mailed to Coast Village property owners and surrounding property owners and posted at all Coast Village property entrances on August 24, 2011, and posted on the City web site August 25, 2011, as well as published in the Siuslaw News on September 7, 2011 as required by State law and the Florence City Code.
-The written comments received from the public are included in the Exhibits.
+As of this writing, the comments received from the public are included in the Exhibits, and the issues identified are summarized in the following Section IV.